-Justices were deadlocked on a case involving the DACA extension, upholding the precedent issued by the conservative Fifth Court of Appeals.
+Justices were deadlocked on a case involving the DACA extension, upholding the precedent issued by the conservative Fifth Circuit Court of Appeals.

 “If you keep on blocking judges from getting on the bench, then courts can’t issue decisions,” Obama said in reaction to the decision, referencing Republicans’ refusal to consider Merrick Garland, his final Supreme Court nominee.